khongminhtn/react-studies/ReactJS/README.md

 - Uplifting allows for reuse of common properties and methods and events
 - Higher-Order components are defined as a function that take another component as an argument

+# Thinking in React - By React Team.
+## 1) Break up the UI into a component Hierarchy.
+A component should follow *Single Resposibility Principle*, that is, component should do 1 thing and 1 thing only.

+## 2) Build a static version in React.
+Build a static version of the app without *Interactivity*, build components that takes other components and pass props into them.

+## 3) Identify the minimal representation of the UI state.
+Think of the absolute minimum set of mutable state that the app needs, following the DRY principle.

+1. Is it passed in from a parent via props?
+If so, it probably isn’t state.
+2. Does it remain unchanged over time?
+If so, it probably isn’t state.
+3. Can you compute it based on any other state or props in your component?
+If so, it isn’t state.

+## 4) Identify where your state should live.
+React is all about one-way data flow down the component hierarchy.
+To determine where the state belong, follow the steps:

+- Identify all components that renders using that state
+- Find the common component(a single component above all components that needs that state).
+- Either the common owner or higher up in the hierarchy should own that state.
+- If state does not belong anywhere, make a new component solely to hold that state and add it somewhere in the hierarchy above.

+## 5) Add inverse data flow.
+Inverse data flow, flows up the hierarchy, passing data from child components to parent components for re-render.

 # React and Friends
 ### Webpack
 Webpack is a react module that allows bundling of assets to avoid uneccessary importing to html files, which could become a cluster.
 Assets such as JavaScript, CSS, Images, Data files can use external loaders to load assets to entry file and then import only that single entry script to the html.